Diamond Sunrise

 High Council constituted[XIV] position becomes elective within 6 months

-First [XIV] electionFounder transitions to permanent Founder role (may stand for election)
+First [XIV] electionFounder transitions to permanent Founder role (may stand for election); Founder's reserve disciplinary powers sunset

 This constitution was drafted in the founding year of Diamond Sunrise, MMXXVI, under the guidance of the Founder.

 It is a living document, subject to amendment by the processes described within.
-Its Principles are eternal.
+Its Principles and Inviolable Behavioral Standards are eternal.

 Divine Coordination in our favor.